Microbotryum violaceum

 Microbotryum violaceum, also known as the anther smut fungus, was formerly known as Ustilago violacea.
-It is a Basidiomycete obligate parasite of many Caryophyllaceae.
+It is a basidiomycete obligate parasite of many Caryophyllaceae.
 But it has now separated into many species due to its host specificity.

 Meiosis in M. violaceum produces a tetrad of four haploid meiotic products.
 Pairwise intra-tetrad mating can occur between these meiotic products.

 Examples

-M. violaceum can infect and sterilize the plant species Silene latifolia by acting like a sexually transmitted infection.
+Microbotryum violaceum can infect and sterilize the plant species Silene latifolia by acting like a sexually transmitted infection.